What happens when 2 sites have very similar content and very similar keywords? How does Google choose who to rank higher?

 This last post is about technical SEO and the details of choosing the right CMS for you.
-It also does a quick comparison of specific CMSs so you can quickly get a big picture overview.
+Furthermore, this article outlines how CMS SEO varies, and what you can do to capitalize on technical SEO.
+It also showcases a quick comparison between Sitecore vs Wordpress vs Agility CMS, so you can quickly get a big picture overview.

 Let’s say everything on your site is identical to everything on another site (a terrible situation - we’ll learn more about why in a second).
 Google needs to know which site should rank higher.
-Here are the signals it uses to decide.
+Here are the signals it uses to decide search engine ranking:

 Web security has always been important, but it is rapidly becoming absolutely essential.
 There are two different protocols on the web.
 HTTP is an older, less secure protocol.
 HTTPS is a newer, harder to hack protocol that keeps your site and your users better protected.
 Google ranks sites with the more secure protocol higher, and has indicated this will become a more important signal in the near future.

 The takeaway here is to invest in using HTTPS.

 There was a time when people browsed the web using desktop computers and designers could create beautiful experiences for large screens.
 That was a long time ago.